-- 4.7.3.3.
+- 4.7.3.2.
+Windrow Operations.
+Operate windrow pickup equipment so that when hot mix is placed in windrows, substantially all the mixture deposited on the roadbed is picked up and loaded into the paver. - 4.7.3.3.
 Hauling Equipment.
-Use belly dumps, live bottom, or end dump trucks to haul and transfer mixture; however, with exception of paving miscellaneous areas, end dump trucks are only allowed when used in conjunction with an MTD with remixing capability or when a thermal imaging system is used unless otherwise allowed. - 4.7.3.4.
+Use belly dump, live-bottom, or end dump trucks to haul and transfer mixture.
+Except for paving miscellaneous areas, end dump trucks are allowed only when used in conjunction with an MTD with remixing capability or when a thermal imaging system is used, unless otherwise approved. - 4.7.3.4.
 Screed Heaters.
 Turn off screed heaters to prevent overheating of the mat if the paver stops for more than 5 min.
-The Engineer may evaluate the suspect area in accordance with Section 3076.4.9.3.3.4., "Recovered Asphalt Dynamic Shear Rheometer (DSR)," if the screed heater remains on for more than 5 min. while the paver is stopped. - 4.8.
+The Engineer may evaluate the suspect area in accordance with Section 341.4.9.3.3.5., "Recovered Asphalt Dynamic Shear Rheometer (DSR)," if the screed heater remains on for more than 5 min. while the paver is stopped. - 4.8.
 Compaction.
 Compact the pavement uniformly to contain between 3.8% and 8.5% in-place air voids.
 Take immediate corrective action to bring the operation within 3.8% and 8.5% when the in-place air voids exceed the range of these tolerances.
 The Engineer will allow paving to resume when the proposed corrective action is likely to yield between 3.8% and 8.5% in-place air voids.

-Obtain cores in areas placed under Exempt Production, as directed, at locations determined by the Engineer.
-The Engineer may test these cores and suspend operations or require removal and replacement if the inplace air voids are less than 2.7% or more than 9.9%.
-Areas defined in Section 3076.4.9.3.1.4., "Miscellaneous Areas," are not subject to in-place air void determination.
+Obtain cores in areas placed under exempt production, as directed, at locations determined by the Engineer.
+The Engineer may test these cores and suspend operations or require removal and replacement if the in-place air voids are less than 2.7% or more than 9.9%.
+Areas defined in Section 341.4.9.3.1.4., "Miscellaneous Areas," are not subject to in-place air void determination.

-Furnish the type, size, and number of rollers required for compaction as approved.
+Furnish the type, size, and number of rollers necessary to ensure desired compaction.
 Use additional rollers as required to remove any roller marks.
 Use only water or an approved release agent on rollers, tamps, and other compaction equipment unless otherwise directed.

-Use the control strip method shown in Tex-207-F, Part IV, on the first day of production to establish the rolling pattern that will produce the desired in-place air voids unless otherwise directed.
+Use the control strip method shown in Tex-207-F, Part IV, on the first day of production to establish the rolling pattern that will produce the desired in-place air voids, unless otherwise directed.

-Use tamps to thoroughly compact the edges of the pavement along curbs, headers, and similar structures and in locations that will not allow thorough compaction with rollers.
-The Engineer may require rolling with a trench roller on widened areas, in trenches, and in other limited areas.
+Use tamps to thoroughly compact the edges of the pavement along curbs, headers, and similar structures and in locations that will not allow thorough compaction using rollers.
+The Engineer may require rolling using a trench roller on widened areas, in trenches, and in other limited areas.

-Complete all compaction operations before the pavement temperature drops below 160°F unless otherwise allowed.
-The Engineer may allow compaction with a light finish roller operated in static mode for pavement temperatures below 160°F.
+Complete all compaction operations using breakdown rollers before the pavement temperature drops below 180°F, unless otherwise allowed.
+Compaction using a pneumatic or light finish roller operated in static mode is allowed for pavement temperatures above 160°F.

-Allow the compacted pavement to cool to 160°F or lower before opening to traffic unless otherwise directed.
+Allow the compacted pavement to cool to 160°F or lower before opening to traffic, unless otherwise directed.
 Sprinkle the finished mat with water or limewater, when directed, to expedite opening the roadway to traffic.

 4.9.
 Acceptance Plan.
-Payment adjustments for the material will be in accordance with Article 3076.6., "Payment."
+Payment adjustments for the material will be in accordance with Article 341.6., "Payment."

-Sample and test the hot-mix on a lot and sublot basis.
-Suspend production until test results or other information indicates to the satisfaction of the Engineer that the next material produced or placed will result in payment factors of at least 1.000, if the production payment factor given in Section 3076.6.1., "Production Payment Adjustment Factors," for two consecutive lots or the placement pay factor given in Section 3076.6.2., "Placement Payment Adjustment Factors," for two consecutive lots is below 1.000.
+Sample and test the hot mix on a lot and sublot basis.
+Suspend production if the production payment factor shown in Section 341.6.1., "Production Payment Adjustment Factors," or the placement payment factor shown in Section 341.6.2., "Placement Payment Adjustment Factors," for two consecutive lots is below 1.000.
+Resume production once test results or other information indicates to the satisfaction of the Engineer that the next material produced or placed will result in payment factors of at least 1.000.